vinceallenvince/FloraJS/README.markdown

 #### The Universe and its Worlds

-Every Flora system starts with one universe and one world.
-While a universe may have many worlds, by default, Flora's system uses the &lt;body&gt; as the only world.
+Every Flora system starts with one Universe and one World.
+While a universe may have many Worlds, by default, Flora's system uses the &lt;body&gt; as the only World.

-In the example above, immediately after the system starts, a Mover is created and appended to the world (or &lt;body&gt;).
+In the example above, immediately after the system starts, a Mover is created and appended to the World (or &lt;body&gt;).

 Worlds carry two properties that directly affect their elements.

 * gravity {Vector} default: new Vector(0, 1)
 * c (coefficient of friction) {number} 0.01

-We can change these defaults after the system starts via the universe's update() method.
+We can change these defaults after the system starts via the Universe's update() method.

         system.start(function () {
           Flora.universe.update({